Head of blood doping ring convicted, sentenced to prison - WHIZ News

 MUNICH (AP) — German doctor Mark Schmidt was convicted and sentenced to four years and 10 months in prison on Friday for his role as head of an international blood doping ring uncovered in the Operation Aderlass criminal investigation.

-The Munich regional court also banned the 42-year-old Schmidt from working for three years and convicted four accomplices, who received lesser sentences.
+The Munich regional court also banned the 42-year-old Schmidt from working for three years and convicted four accomplices.
+One of those was sentenced to two years and four months in prison, another received a sentence of one year and four months, while the other two were fined.

+“We finally have a verdict that gives harsh penalties for cheats in sport,” German Olympic Federation president Alfons Hörmann said.
+“It’s a hugely important signal for the whole world of sport and valuable endorsement for all those who respect and practice the idea of fair play.”

-The court considered it proven that Schmidt treated winter-sports athletes and cyclists with blood doping for years.
+The court found that Schmidt treated winter-sports athletes and cyclists with blood doping for years.
 In one case, he administered a preparation to an Austrian mountain biker that was not approved for human use, leading to a conviction for dangerous bodily harm.

+“It more than clearly shows that doping is the wrong way,” said Andrea Gotzmann, chief executive of Germany’s National Anti-Doping Agency.
+“It’s important to see that the anti-doping law applies.”

+Schmidt, who had his medical practice in Erfurt, was accused of violating drug and doping laws in nearly 150 cases.
+He previously worked for the Gerolsteiner cycling team around the time Austrian rider Bernhard Kohl was stripped of third place at the 2008 Tour de France for doping.

 Many of the athletes involved have already faced trial.
 Austrian cyclist Stefan Denifl was convicted of fraud on Tuesday, when he received a two-year sentence with 16 months suspended after being accused of doping from 2014 to 2018.